How to Become a Medical Interpreter: Credentials, Training, and Certification

-Get Involved in Your Medical Interpreters Organization
+7. Get Involved in Your Local Medical Interpreters Organization

-If you're contemplating the possibility of becoming a medical interpreter, a great starting point is to become involved in your local medical interpreters' organization.
+If you're contemplating the possibility of becoming a medical interpreter, a great starting point is to become involved in your local medical interpreters organization.

 You can learn a lot just by attending their meetings, listening, asking questions, and interacting with interpreters who are active in the field.

 Owners of language agencies often come to these gatherings in part to recruit new medical interpreters, so showing up is a great way to get your foot in the door before you start applying to language agencies.

-Make sure you have business cards ready to hand out to potential clients.
+Make sure you have business cards ready to hand out to potential clients!

-IMIA Chapters in the U.S.
+For a list of IMIA Chapters in the U.S., click here.

 © 2016 Geri McClymont